Frequently Asked Questions

 Consider reading A Heart for God if …

-1) You are not a Christian, but interested in exploring Christianity – what it claims, reasons why many conclude that the claims of Christianity represent truth, and what it means to become (and live the life of) a follower of Christ.
+1) You are not a Christian, but interested in exploring Christianity – what it claims, reasons why many conclude that the claims of Christianity represent truth, and what it means to become and live as a follower of Christ.

 2) You are a new Christian.
 A Heart for God covers many basics about the Christian faith that are helpful to understand from the start.